j4kim/SVGtarien/README.md

 width(2)
 stroke("black")
 fill("red")
-ellipse(10) # draw a circle with previous set attributes move(60,0)  # change the position state ellipse(20) # draw a circle with previous set attributes, but at the new position
+ellipse(10) # draw a circle with previously set attributes move(60,0)  # change the position state ellipse(20) # draw a circle with previously set attributes, but at the new position

 # more lines, but no repetitons -> good
 ```